Nerf: Legal issues

 In June 2010, Hasbro sued Buzz Bee Toys and Lanard Toys for patent violation of its Nerf and Super Soaker brands.
 The lawsuit stated that Buzz Bee and Lanard infringed two U.S. patents for the Nerf N-Strike Disc Shot blaster, while Buzz Bee infringed on a Super Soaker patent.
 In November of that year, Hasbro won its patent case against Buzz Bee with the latter banned from producing certain water guns.

 In April 2012, Hasbro contacted the Australia-based fan blog Urban Taggers for leaking information on unreleased Nerf products found on the Chinese marketplace website Taobao.
 Hasbro allegedly tricked one of the bloggers into disclosing his home address for their lawyers to mail him a cease and desist letter.
 The incident resulted in fans setting up a campaign on Facebook boycotting Hasbro.

+In popular culture

+In video game design and balancing, "Nerf" is used as a verb for lowering the power level of a mechanic that is deemed as being too strong or unbalanced, due to the fact many Nerf branded toys tend to be softer than their real-world counterparts.
+The opposite of this term is "buff", which refers to strengthening a mechanic that is seen as being too weak or underpowered.